 Qualifying Interest Conservation Objective as per NPWS (2015a) Does the proposed development provide for any potential delay or interruption in the achievement of this Conservation Objective, as defined by its Attributes and Targets?
-Likely Significant Effect Light-bellied Brent Goose (Branta bernicla hrota) [A046] "To maintain the favourable conservation condition of Light-bellied Brent Goose in South Dublin Bay and River Tolka Estuary SPA" The Attributes of these Conservation Objectives focus on " Population trend " and " Distribution ".
+Adverse Effect Light-bellied Brent Goose (Branta bernicla hrota) [A046] "To maintain the favourable conservation condition of Light-bellied Brent Goose in South Dublin Bay and River Tolka Estuary SPA" The Attributes of these Conservation Objectives focus on " Population trend " and " Distribution ".
 The site of the proposed development or the habitats adjacent to it do not contain suitable feeding or roosting habitat for these species.
 Wetland bird species are typically associated with coastal and intertidal habitats.
-While some species such as Lightbellied brent Geese are known to feed on amenity grassland and this habitat exists on the Yes Oystercatcher (Haematopus os tralegus) [A130] "To maintain the favourable conservation condition of Oystercatcher in South Dublin Bay and River Tolka Estuary SPA" site of the proposed development, Light-bellied Brent Geese prefer large open spaces which do not impede their sightlines.
+While some species, such as Light- bellied brent Geese are known to feed on amenity grassland, the site of the proposed Yes Oystercatcher (Haematopus os tralegus) [A130] "To maintain the favourable conservation condition of Oystercatcher in South Dublin Bay and River Tolka Estuary SPA" development is suitable for these species.
+Light-bellied Brent Geese prefer large open spaces which do not impede their sightlines.
 The proposed development site does not contain large open areas of amenity grassland with site lines.
 The front lawn has fences and is dotted with trees.
 The northern lawn near Purbeck is on a slope.
 Both of these areas are surrounded by tall trees.
 This assessment is corroborated by the wintering bird survey (Enviroguide, 2021) that was undertaken from October 2020 - March 2021.
 The report did not record any Qualifying Interest species on the site, despite significant survey effort, with 36 hours spent surveying over six days.
-It is noted that Grey Heron nest on the proposed development site but as they are not a Qualifying Interest of any European Site in Dublin Bay, they are not relevant to this AA Screening Report.
+It is noted that Grey Heron nest on the proposed development site but as they are not a Qualifying Interest of any European Site in Dublin Bay, they are not relevant to this NIS.
+Yes Ringed Plover (Charadrius hiaticula) [A137] "To maintain the favourable conservation condition of Ringed Plover in South Dublin Bay and River Tolka Estuary SPA" Yes Grey Plover (Pluvialis squatarola) [A141] "Grey Plover is proposed for removal from the list of Special Conservation Interests for South Dublin Bay and River Tolka Estuary SPA.
+As a result, a site-specific conservation objective has not been set for this species."
 Construction Phase Impacts During the construction of the proposed development, there is potential for accidental discharge of sediment and pollutants to reach Dublin Bay which is 810 m downstream via surface water pathways and the Stradbrook Stream.
 There is no potential for noise, vibration or visual impacts due to the size of the proposed development, the distance between the proposed development site and the SPA, the screening provided by buildings and trees, and the ambient noise levels already present in the area.
-Yes Ringed Plover (Charadrius hiaticula) [A137] "To maintain the favourable conservation condition of Ringed Plover in South Dublin Bay and River Tolka Estuary SPA" Yes Grey Plover (Pluvialis squatarola) [A141] "Grey Plover is proposed for removal from the list of Special Conservation Interests for South Dublin Bay and River Tolka Estuary SPA.
-As a result, a site-specific conservation objective has not been set for this species."
 Yes Knot (Calidris canutus) [A143] "To maintain the favourable conservation condition of Knot in South Dublin Bay and River Tolka Estuary SPA" Operational Phase Impacts 1.
 As described in Section 2.3, Ringsend WwTP is currently overloaded and is being upgraded in order to comply with the Urban Wastewater Treatment Directive.
-During the Yes
+During the operational phase of the proposed development, wastewater will be conveyed to the Yes